joelczk/writeups/HTB/Tabby.md

 mycontainer
 ```

+LXD (Linux daemon) and LXC (Linux Container) are similiar to docker where we can spawn containers that can be executed, without the need of a seperate kernel.
+LXD is Ubuntu’s container manager utilizing Linux containers.

+Since the user is in the lxd group, the user will be able to create new containers on the server.
+Because of that, the user is able to import a container image into the server and create a container from the uploaded image.
+Afterwhich, he will be able to map the host partition to the container.
+After mapping the drive, he will also be able to start the container and run /bin/sh on the container.
+This will then start the container but with root privileges.
+Since the user has mapped the host partition to the container previously, the user will be able to view/extract the files on host partition using the container.
+Apart from that, since the container is started with root privileges, the user will also be able to view/extract restricted files accessible only to root from the container itself.

 ### CVE-2020-9484
 This exploit failed to work on our target website mainly because index.jsp cannot be found on the website.